Falmouth University Film student using a clapperboard

 Film & Television MA (Online)

-Establish an impactful and enduring career in the film and TV industries.
+Accelerate your career in the film and television industries.

 Key details